madeleineostoja/rucksack/README.md

  See the [PostCSS Docs][postcss] for examples for your environment.

 ###### Stylus
-Stylus can be used as a Stylus plugin with [PostStylus][poststylus]
+Rucksack can be used as a Stylus plugin with [PostStylus][poststylus]

 ```js
 stylus(css).use(poststylus('rucksack-css'))